How to order the Wise Visa FIFA World Cup 2026™ card, thanks to Visa

 To make everyday spending easier you can order a Wise Debit card for your Wise Account and generate virtual cards as needed.
 If you have the local currency in your Wise Account the Wise card will use it.
 If you don’t have local currency converted, it uses smart technology to auto-convert your money at the mid-market rate, for a transparent conversion fee.

-The Wise card may suit you better if you’re to spend money that you’ve stored in different currencies within an existing Wise Account, and benefit from 2 or less free cash withdrawals under $350 AU, or foreign equivalent, per month (keep in mind that ATM providers may charge their own fees).
+The Wise card may suit you better if you’re to spend money that you’ve stored in different currencies within an existing Wise Account, and benefit from free cash withdrawals up to 400 AUD per month, with a variable fee of 2.69% after that (keep in mind that ATM providers may charge their own fees).
 You can see our full fee breakdown for ATM withdrawals here.

 Join over 16 million customers currently using Wise.
 It’ll only take a few minutes to register and see what’s inside.